ericcurtin/limux/README.md

 # To install and use

 - rooted phone, this is device specific on how to complete.
 Many Android devices get wiped clean when you unlock the bootloader (such as my Moto G 5G Plus) or root the phone, so back up your data.
 It's a security feature.
-Technically this is optional, but the unrooted version does not perform as well.
+Technically this is optional, but the unrooted version does not perform as well and cannot run UI.

 - Download and install open source app store F-Droid: